 Since starting Brain Balance, he's doing homework independently.
 He's getting himself dressed.
 He's taking his own shower, he's tying his own shoes.
 He's even getting his own meals sometimes.

-We are very thrilled with the program.
+We are very thrilled about the program.
 We’re so happy that we enrolled him, and we’re just looking forward and never looking back.

 - Laura W. and Chris B., Brain Balance Parent

 Brain Balance students progress an average of 2.6 levels in 3 months for sensory motor exercises.
 On average, customers

 surveyed rated their satisfaction at 8.5 on a 10 point scale.
 Over 84% of customers said they were very likely or extremely likely

 to recommend Brain Balance to a friend or family member.